 My CEO saw that Diageo has added whisky to its pension fund.
 He is keen to explore ways of plugging our own pension funding hole with non-traditional assets such as IP.
 What advice do you have?

 It is even harder to think about the value of IP if there is

-This article is available to subscribers.
-Please click subscribe to read the rest of the article.
+Please make sure you log in to read the rest of the article.

 Join us nowGain FREE access to up to five free articles when you register now.